-Manager includes a built-in, default theme named Plain.
+Manager includes a default theme.
 This theme cannot be edited or deleted.
 But it can be tailored with unique business details and a logo.
 The title of the particular transaction form being displayed or printed appears at the upper left, as in this sales invoice:

 A large screenshot of the theme, populated with representative data, will appear:

 Theme previews do not represent any specific transaction form.
 They only display the general look of the theme and location of your logo and business details.
-Their content does not match what appears when using the theme.
+Their content will not match what appears for any particular transaction when using the theme.

-To activate (or deactivate) the theme, click Edit and check (or uncheck) the box:
+To deactivate (or activate) a theme, click Edit and check (or uncheck) the box:

-When at least one built-in or custom theme besides the Plain theme is active, transaction entry forms include a
+When at least one custom theme besides the default theme is active, transaction entry forms include a

 Custom theme checkbox:

-To use a theme, check the box.
+To use a custom theme, check the box.
 A dropdown list of active themes will appear: